molmod/stacie/docs/source/theory/properties/shear_viscosity.md

 the remaining five should be related to anisotropic contributions.

-It is well known that the viscosity can be derived from six off-diagonal and diagonal traceless pressure tensor elements {cite:p}`daivis_1994_comparison` in the case of an isotropic fluid.
+It is well known that the viscosity can be derived from six off-diagonal and diagonal traceless pressure tensor elements in the case of an isotropic fluid {cite:p}`daivis_1994_comparison`.
 However, by subtracting the isotropic term, the remaining six components become statistically correlated.
 For a proper uncertainty analysis of the estimated viscosity, Stacie requires the inputs to be statistically independent, so we cannot use the equation by Daivis and Evans.
-Here, we provide a transformation of the pressure tensor that yields five independent time-dependent components, all of which can be used individually to compute the viscosity.
+Here, we provide a transformation of the pressure tensor that yields five independent components, all of which can be used individually to compute the viscosity.
-The average over this five is equivalent to the result of Daivis and Evans.
+The average over these five viscosities is equivalent to the result of Daivis and Evans.

 To facilitate working with linear transformations of pressure tensors, we use Voigt notation: